 This was an excellent opportunity to chat with the team and learn more about the sea lions and the dolphins in the area.
-With almost 25 year experience, there was a lot to learn from them.
+With almost 25 years of experience, there was a lot to learn from them.
 Their stories are amazing and fascinating.
 Although they never fed the animals, both sea lions and dolphins always come to interact with them.
 There is enormous respect between the staff and the animals that undoubtedly enhance the experience at Baird Bay.
-The team don’t guarantee anything: if the animals don’t show up or are not keen for interactions, they respect that choice.
+The team don’t guarantee anything: if the animals don’t show up or are not keen on interactions, they respect that choice.
 They will not feed them to attract them.
 The animals decide.
 Although I would have been very disappointed to come all the way to Baird Bay and not see the sea lions, I love this approach.

 Swimming with wild dolphins and playing with wild sea lions

 We were lucky to be just the three of us on the boat that day.
 The remoteness of Baird Bay limits the number of tourists.
 This made the experience even more incredible.
 We could swim twice with the dolphins and spent a long time playing with the sea lions.
 We only stopped when we got too cold in the 14°C water!
 The accompanying guy from Baird Bay kept playing with them as we were back on the boat to warm up with a Milo.
 It was a pleasure to see their passion.
 I guess even if you have the opportunity to do it often, it is every time something unique that you can enjoy!